jjdii/Motherbeard/docs/db.md

 ```

 ## Build object
-A list of `product` ids created from a series of newegg API calls per the given `template`'s specfications.
+A list of `product`(s) created from a series of newegg API calls per the given `template`'s specfications.

 ```
 {